nitinkondhari03/E-COMMERCE/README.md

 # E-commerce

-E-commerce is a an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories
+E-commerce is an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories

 ## Tech Stack